markbates/cachetastic/README.md

 # This sets how long objects will live in the cache before they are auto expired.
 configatron.cachetastic.defaults.default_expiry = 86400 # time in seconds (default: 24 hours)

-# When secodeing objects into the cache the expiry_swing is +/- to the expiry time.
+# When saving objects into the cache the expiry_swing is +/- to the expiry time.
 # Example: if the expiry time is 1 minute, and the swing is 15 seconds,
 # objects will go into the cache with an expiry time sometime between 45 seconds and 75 seconds.
 # The default is 0 seconds.